ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 ### Choosing URLs for ad hoc terms

-For projects that have their own web-presence, URLs MAY defined and SHOULD resolve to useful content.
+For projects that have their own web-presence, URLs MAY be defined there and SHOULD resolve to useful content.
 For example for a project with web page <https://criminalcharacters.com/> the property `education` could have a URL: <https://criminalcharacters.com/vocab#education> which resolves to an HTML page that explains the term using HTML anchors:

 ```html
 <div id="education">